-Gifts in a Jar are a fun way give presents.
-These homemade gift ideas are perfect for the holidays.
+Gifts in a Jar are a fun way to give presents!
+These gift ideas are perfect for the holidays.
 Jars for artists, bakers, crafters, and more.

-The first 3 jars are full of items that have to do with an activity that the gift recipient loves to do so they are called “Loves To ….”.
-Loves To Bake is the first jar and it is filled with small items that recipient could use when baking.
-It can be given with a cookbook, recipes and a dish towel.
+The first 3 jars are full of items that have to do with an activity that the gift recipient loves to do, so they are called “Loves To ….”.
+Loves To Bake is the first jar, and it is filled with small items that the recipient could use when baking.
+It can be given with a cookbook, recipes, and a dish towel.

 The second jar is called Loves To Craft and is for the crafter in your life.
 This could be for a young girl who loves to be creative but could also be given to a friend or a teacher.